robb-j/chowchow/README.md

 - Experiment with generics on chow.route for route params
 - Allow HttpRedirect to take a URL instance
 - Add the rest of the http methods to `chow.route`
+- Make route or event available for context factories.